-A Load Duration Curve (LDC) is used for evaluating water quality data when trying to determine pollutant loadings under different flow conditions.
+A Load Duration Curve (LDC) is used to evaluate water quality data to determine pollutant loadings under different flow conditions.
 LDC analysis results in a graph representing the percentage of time during which the value of the load is equaled or exceeded.
-The first step in developing a load duration curve is to calculate a Flow Duration Curve.
-To do this, flow data are sorted and ranked from highest flow to lowest flow and then used to develop a graph of flow rate versus frequency (Figure 5-1 Example flow duration curve - stream flow data are used to determine how frequently stream conditions exceed certain flows).
-The LDC analysis for the Double Bayou WPP was performed using flow measurements and bacteria samples that were obtained as part of the overall sampling plan (see Chapter 4.1).
-Stakeholders consider the LDC analysis for bacterial loads when making decisions on load reduction goals.
-The LDC analysis will also help to guide the implementation of the plan and management strategies.
+The first step in developing a load duration curve is to calculate a Flow Duration Curve (FDC).
+Flow data are sorted and ranked from highest flow to lowest flow and then used to develop a graph of flow rate versus frequency (Figure 5-1 Example Flow Duration Curve - stream flow data are used to determine how frequently stream conditions exceed certain flows).
+The LDC analysis for the Double Bayou WPP was performed using flow measurements and bacteria samples obtained as part of the overall sampling plan (see Chapter 4.1).
+Stakeholders consider the LDC analysis for bacterial loads when deciding on load reduction goals.
+LDC analysis helps guide plan implementation and management strategies.

-Figure 5-1 Example flow duration curve - stream flow data are used to determine how frequently stream conditions exceed certain flows
+Figure 5-1 Example Flow Duration Curve - stream flow data are used to determine how frequently stream conditions exceed certain flows

-Flow data from the flow duration curve are multiplied by the concentration of the water quality standard for the pollutant in question (in Double Bayou's case, bacteria) to produce the LDC.
+Flow data from the FDC are multiplied by the water quality standard for the pollutant in question (in Double Bayou's case, bacteria) to produce the LDC.
 The "load" is expressed as amount of pollutant per unit time - for bacteria, this would be bacteria cfu/day.
-The resulting curve reflects the maximum load (again, bacteria in this case) a stream can carry across the regime of flow conditions (low, medium, and high flows) in the bayou without exceeding the water quality standard.
+The resulting curve reflects the maximum load (bacteria in this case) a stream can carry during various flow conditions (low, medium, and high flows) without exceeding the water quality standard.
 Typically, a margin of safety (MOS) is applied to the pollutant concentration to allow for possible variations in loading from potential sources, stream flow, management measures and other types of uncertainty.
 For this WPP, stakeholders selected a 10% MOS for bacteria.
 The regulatory standard for E. coli bacteria as established by TCEQ for contact recreation is 126 cfu/100 mL; the applied 10% MOS results in a more conservative threshold concentration of 113 cfu/100 mL.